 New & Used Land Rover Range Rover Evoque: In Depth

-2013 Land Rover Range Rover Evoque with Black Design PackEnlarge Photo
+2015 Land Rover Range Rover Evoque AutobiographyEnlarge Photo

 GET A FREE PRICE QUOTE

-The Land Rover Range Rover Evoque is a compact, stylish, and surprisingly capable SUV that shares its underpinnings with the Land Rover LR2.
-It gets the Range Rover badge because of its luxurious design and features.
+The Land Rover Range Rover Evoque is a compact, stylish, and surprisingly capable SUV that borrows its underpinnings from the Land Rover LR2.
+It gets the Range Rover badge, due to its luxurious interior and style.

 It's also without a direct competitor, though the fashionable Evoque is probably on the shopping lists of anyone considering the Audi Q5, BMW X6 and X1, or Volvo XC60.

 The Evoque touches all the right surfaces, for those who don't lean toward the rugged-chic SUV aesthetic.
 It's also drawing in admirers who want the Land Rover cachet but don’t want a big vehicle or large fuel bills.
 Rather than many other crossovers, which start as SUVs to the eyes and become softer in the details and the drive, the Evoque’s look starts as a car and gets just a few rugged touches in its look.
 The roofline itself could be mistaken for that of a sports coupe, and its backward slope and blacked-out A-pillar make it especially distinctive from afar, but it’s the tall, rugged stance, really, that make the Evoque what it is.
 Not since the AMC Eagle has there been a vehicle that looks so carlike, yet so brawny.